Nkanziii/EMI-Assessment-25-26/README.md

 # Evaluation

-My project has mostly worked, and hit the target I wanted it to so far, the pipeline did translate live headlines into images that felt emotionaly tied to the source material, not random/generic images, it felt intentionally and meaningful.
+My project has mostly worked, and hit the target I wanted it to so far, the pipeline did translate live headlines into images that felt emotionally tied to the source material, not random/generic images, it felt intentionally and meaningful.
-The best best evidence is the Iran/conflice headlines run -> image with red/black, decaying, distorted face, this was genuninely striking to me it evoked fear and anger, and the colours associated with it very well.
+The best evidence is the Iran/conflict headlines run -> image with red/black, decaying, distorted face, this was genuinely striking to me it evoked fear and anger, and the colours associated with it very well.
-Compared to my early failure with the grey-scale "neutral" outputs when the model played it safe and not indulging, even after so many tries even removing neutral as a option for emotion it was still giving me a hard time, so the growth and the colourful striking images it generated after was honestly so releaving to see.
+Compared to my early failure with the grey-scale "neutral" outputs when the model played it safe and not indulging, even after so many tries even removing neutral as a option for emotion it was still giving me a hard time, so the growth and the colourful striking images it generated after was honestly so relieving to see.
-Recalling back to Caramiauc, the unpredictablity of what the model produced (faces, distortion, not literal illustrations of headlines), was itself evidence the model is interpreting rather than decorating, it portrayed a visual replica of the top 3 emotions fused together, distorted, uncanny, uncomfortable, and thats what I wanted, I wanted it to produce something by itself something striking.
+Recalling back to Caramiaux, the unpredictability of what the model produced (faces, distortion, not literal illustrations of headlines), was itself evidence the model is interpreting rather than decorating, it portrayed a visual replica of the top 3 emotions fused together, distorted, uncanny, uncomfortable, and thats what I wanted, I wanted it to produce something by itself something striking.

 The limitation I guess would be that it generates one image at a time, it would be cooler if it generated a animation perhaps morphing images together, this could  be something I can experiment with further, as I found this project to be really fun and rewarding to make.